 \subsection{Factorization as a Performance Metric}

-We now explore the relationship of \HFS{} w.r.t. existing metrics across correlations.
-In particular, we utilize Eq. \ref{eq:pairs-mc-hausdorff} as a separate evaluation metric for the factorization of the support across the whole training data, facilitated through increased \HFS{} weighting $\gamma$, and see how this relates to disentanglement and metrics evaluated on uncorrelated test data.
-Indeed, when the factorization of the support across the training data goes down (Fig. \ref{fig:fos_progression} \textit{(left, \orange{orange})}), the disentanglement on the test data consistently goes up, verifying again the connection between support factorization and disentanglement.
-Fig. \ref{fig:fos_progression} \textit{(center, black)} shows that the standard $\beta$-VAE implicitly encourages a factorized support, via pushing towards independence (which hurts disentanglement and generalization, as shown in our experiments).
-Finally, we find (Fig. \ref{fig:fos_progression} \textit{(right)}) that a factorized support on the training data exhibits notable correlation with various disentanglement metrics, mostly consistent across also stronger training correlations, albeit lower.
-This is particularly useful, as the computation of \HFS{} neither requires access to ground truth factor information nor specifying a prior distributions over the support, and can thus serve as a useful proxy for the development and training evaluation of future works.
+We now explore the relationship of \HFS{} to existing metrics across correlations.
+Utilizing Eq. \ref{eq:pairs-mc-hausdorff} as separate evaluation metric for the factorization of the support across the whole training data facilitated through increased \HFS{} weighting $\gamma$, we find that when the factorization of the support across the training data goes down (Fig. \ref{fig:fos_progression} \textit{(left, \orange{orange})}), the disentanglement on the test data consistently goes up, verifying again the connection between support factorization and disentanglement.
+Fig. \ref{fig:fos_progression} \textit{(center, black)} shows $\beta$-VAE implicitly encouraging a factorized support by pushing towards independence, but which hurts disentanglement and generalization, see experiments above.
+Finally, Fig. \ref{fig:fos_progression} \textit{(right)} shows that support factorization on the training data exhibits correlation with disentanglement metrics, consistent across also stronger training correlations, albeit lower.
+This is useful, as \HFS{} neither requires access to ground truth factors nor a specific prior distribution over the support, and can thus serve as a proxy for development and training evaluation of future works.